 Under the supervision of the director in charge of cyber security, the general manager of the Global Risk Management and Legal HQ is responsible for the management of confidential and personal information.
 Divisions established under the supervision of the general manager monitor trends in the laws and regulations of each country and the status of the OMRON Group, pursuing any measures necessary.

 We conducted a human rights impact assessment in fiscal 2021 regarding how our AI, robotics, IoT, and other technologies could affect human rights.
 Based on the results, we formulated the OMRON AI Policy in June 2024 to establish an AI governance structure.
-We strive to raise awareness of the appropriate use of AI within the OMRON Group based on this policy, aiming for the safe and secure use of AI and the minimization of accidents and human rights violation risks arising from the use of AI.
+We strive to raise awareness of the appropriate use of AI within the OMRON Group based on this policy, aiming for the safe and secure use of AI and the minimization of accidents and risks of human rights abuse arising from the use of AI.

 We also established the AI Governance Committee in March 2024.
 This committee supports the appropriate use of AI and reduces risks in accordance with the OMRON AI Policy.
 The committee also establishes governance structures and processes, gathers information, and provides advice on meeting the guidelines for AI providers stipulated by the government.
 The AI Governance Committee will continue to address necessary legal compliance, formulate and revise guidelines, and respond to specific consultations from Group divisions regarding the use of AI.